Power System Model

 Info

-The AC model is used for performing AC power flow, AC optimal power flow, nonlinear state estimation, or state estimation with PMUs, whereas the DC model is essential for various DC or linear analyses.
+The AC model is used for performing AC power flow, AC optimal power flow, AC state estimation, or state estimation with PMUs, whereas the DC model is essential for various DC or linear analyses.
 Consequently, once these models are developed, they can be applied to various types of simulations.
-We recommend that the reader refer to the tutorial on AC and DC models.
+We recommend that the reader refers to the tutorial on AC and DC models.

 New Branch Triggers Model Update

-We can execute the acModel! and dcModel! functions after defining the final number of buses, and each new branch added will trigger an update of the AC and DC vectors and matrices.
+We can execute the acModel! and dcModel! functions after defining the final number of buses, and each new branch added will trigger an update of the AC and DC matrices and vectors.
 Here is an example:

 system = powerSystem()